 What is a simple pendulum

-First of all, a simple pendulum is defined to be a point mass (taking up no space) that is suspended from a weightless string.
+First of all, a simple pendulum is defined to be a point mass or bob (taking up no space) that is suspended from a weightless string or rod.
 Such a pendulum moves in a harmonic motion - the oscillations repeat regularly, and kinetic energy is transformed into potential energy, and vice versa.

 Period of a pendulum equation